It’s easy to stop smoking, just stop!

-We’ve discussed briefly a few of the most talked about methods to help you quit smoking.
+We’ve discussed briefly a few of the most talked-about methods to help you quit smoking.
 Maybe you’ve tried some of these or just heard about them.
 It’s not always one or the other.
 As you will have read there are pros and cons for all the solutions.
 I would suggest you do a little more research to find out the full story of all of the methods available.
 Talk it through with your health care provider and with friends or family, they can make recommendations too.
-Friends and family can be a huge source of support for you.
+Friends and family can be huge sources of support for you.

 Do you want more choices?

 You can find out about some more options in my next post, how to quit smoking naturally.

 Many people find it hard to quit if they haven’t when they have their event.
 Everyone thinks it should be easy but it’s not.
 Join others that are on their heart journey and want to quit smoking.
 See you over there soon.